amirreza8002/django-valkey/README.rst

 Introduction
 ------------

-django-valkey is a BSD licensed, full featured Valkey cache and session backend for Django.
+django-valkey is a BSD licensed, full featured Valkey backend for Django.

 this project is a fork of the wonderful `django-redis <https://github.com/jazzband/django-redis>`_ project. they wrote all the good codes.